 - Gill nets should be lifted every hour to check for snags and entrapped large fish.

 - Nets should have a stretched mesh size of at least 150 mm, or be fitted with an entrance grill with a mesh size of less than 35 mm, or be set so that there is an air space available along the length of the net.

-- Due to the potential to cause deaths of platypus and turtles, note that it is illegal to use opera-house style traps in some NSW waterways; check with NSW Fisheries before deployment.
+- Due to the potential to cause deaths of platypus and turtles check with NSW Fisheries before deployment.
+Note that it is illegal to use opera-house style traps in some NSW waterways.

 - Captured platypus should be transferred to a clean bag or secure box and held in a quiet place until all nets are closed for the night, to minimise the likelihood of hypothermia, attack by predators or by other platypus (particularly between males in the breeding season).

 7 Surveys of birds

 Numerous methods have been developed for the detection of birds in wildlife survey and the structuring of sample design (SEWPAC 2010b).
 Choosing an appropriate design and method will depend entirely on the questions being asked.